osefatul/amazon-ecommerce-system/README.md

 - Sign in Page: You can Sign in with your credentials.
 - Sign up Page: Registering new account.
-- Main page: where you can find products animated in a horizontal layouts.
+- Main page: where you can find products animated in horizontal layouts.
 - View All Page: listed all products on the page where you can filter products by category and prices ranges.
-- Cart Page: full of different functionalities such as, increasing and decreasing quantity of products, deleting products, buying products right now and navigating to checkout page.
+- Cart Page: full of various functionalities such as, increasing and decreasing quantity of products, deleting products, buying products right now and navigating to checkout page.
 - Order Page: You can view history of all orders.
 - Similar Items: This component is rendered on a product specific page, displaying all related items to the product.
 - Smooth Animated Sidebar where you can navigate through pages.